 - University of Colorado School of Medicine

 Atrioventricular (AV) block is defined as a delay or interruption in the transmission of an impulse from the atria to the ventricles due to an anatomical or functional impairment in the conduction system.
-The conduction disturbance can be transient or permanent.
-The conduction can be delayed, intermittent, or absent.
-The commonly used terminology includes first degree (slowed conduction without missed beats), second degree (missed beats, often in a regular pattern, eg, 2:1, 3:2, or higher degrees of block), and third degree or complete AV block.
-(See "ECG tutorial: Atrioventricular block".)
+The conduction disturbance can be transient or permanent, with conduction that is delayed, intermittent, or absent.
+Commonly used terminology includes:

 - Morquio L. Sur une maladie infantile et familiale characterisée par des modifications permanentes du pouls, des attaques syncopales et epileptiforme et la mort subite.
 Arch Méd d'Enfants 1901; 4:467.

 - White P, Eustis R. Congenital heart block.
 Am J Dis Child 1921; 22:299.

 - Michaëlsson M, Engle MA.
 Congenital complete heart block: an international study of the natural history.
 Cardiovasc Clin 1972; 4:85.

 - Brito-Zerón P, Izmirly PM, Ramos-Casals M, et al. The clinical spectrum of autoimmune congenital heart block.
 Nat Rev Rheumatol 2015; 11:301.

 - Johansen AS, Herlin T. [Neonatal lupus syndrome.
 Association with complete congenital atrioventricular block].
 Ugeskr Laeger 1998; 160:2521.